rovaughn/platform-docs/platform/manual/tutorial/user-model.rst

 The ``auth`` microservice is a part of every hasura cluster.
 It has extensive APIs to manage users, roles and integrates with various social login providers.

-Lets explore the endpoints that we are interested in to build our blog app using the API console:
+Let's explore the endpoints that we are interested in to build our blog app using the API console:

 #. **Register a user**